-Despite the fact that cohabiting couples are not afforded the same legal rights against each other as married people, including in relation to maintenance, property ownership and pensions.
+No matter how long you have been together, cohabiting couples are not afforded the same legal rights against each other as married people, whether in relation to maintenance, property ownership or pensions.

 It is quite possible that a person could find themselves with no financial provision following a lengthy cohabiting relationship.
 Equally, someone who has made the sole or main financial contribution towards a property could find themselves having to pay their former cohabitee half of the equity depending upon the way the property is owned by them.

-Our specialist Family lawyers can advise cohabitees as to how to best protect their legal position, including drawing up cohabitation agreements and advising how property should be owned.
+We can advise cohabitees as to how to best protect their legal position, including drawing up cohabitation agreements and advising how property should be owned.

 For more information, please contact our Family team who would be happy to advise you.